Digital Skills for an Innovative East African Industry (dSkills@EA)

 The economy of the East African Community (EAC) is characterised by low productivity and low competitiveness, leading to high unemployment, especially among youth.
 Innovation and the application of information and communication technologies (ICT) by businesses are drivers of socio-economic development and international competitiveness.
 To unlock the potential of ICT for the economy and society of the EAC, the availability of digital skills and skilled workers with appropriate qualifications and innovation capacities is crucial.
 However, the universities do not serve the needs of the private sector and young innovators.

-Employment and innovation-related digital skills of young people in the EAC Partner States Burundi, Kenya, Rwanda, South Sudan, Tanzania and Uganda are improved.
+Employment and innovation related digital skills of young people in all East African Community Partner States are strengthened.

 The project aims to: